PlatosTwin/LawSchoolData/docs/index.markdown

     the total number of applicants and admits as reported by the
     <a href="https://www.americanbar.org/groups/legal_education/resources/statistics/" target="_blank">ABA</a>.
 An
     applicant counts as having used LawSchoolData.org to report their applying to or hearing from a given school if they entered at minimum their LSAT score and GPA.
+Until 2021 volume data becomes available, volumes for 2021 are assumed to be volumes from 2020.

 </div>